mladenmartinovic/leafletDB.demo/readme.md

 The whole logic revolves around TileMemCache.
 TileMemCache is name of table and has nothing to do with memcached.

 File has been tested on Chrome and FireFox and works.
+It will be better soon.
 </pre>
 <br><b>Usage of file is simple:</b>
 <br><em>at the begining of html:</em>